Pooja-Arumugam/Global-Renewable-Energy-and-Indicators/README.md

   ## Detailed Visualizations and Their Impact:

-- This is a hexbin plot (hexagonal binning plot)
+- The hexbin plot (hexagonal binning plot)
 - What it does:
     - It divides your 2D space (Solar Irradiance vs. Production) into hexagonal cells.
     - Each hexagon shows how many data points fall into that area.